 Good soil and proper watering are essential for a healthy vertical garden.
 Here’s how to ensure your plants thrive:

-1. Soil: Opt for premium potting soil that provides good drainage and is nutrient-rich.
-Avoid using garden soil, as it can compact in small spaces and prevent water from reaching the roots.
+- Soil: Opt for premium potting soil that provides good drainage and is nutrient-rich.
+Avoid using garden soil, which can compact in small spaces and prevent water from reaching the roots.

-2. Watering: Vertical gardens tend to dry out faster than traditional gardens because of their design.
+- Watering: Because of their design, vertical gardens tend to dry out faster than traditional gardens.
 Install a drip irrigation system or choose planters with self-watering features to ensure your plants get the right amount of water without becoming waterlogged.

 Step 5: Maintain Your Vertical Garden